Secondary Education English Teacher/Teacher Trainer

-Peace Corps Volunteers in Myanmar will have a unique opportunity to be a pioneer in the newest Peace Corps program.
+Peace Corps Volunteers in Myanmar will have a unique opportunity to be a pioneer one of the newest Peace Corps programs.
 Such opportunities are rare indeed and require the best each of us has to offer.

 • Strong motivation to teach English to speakers of other languages

 • Mature interpersonal skills and a willingness to respect and adapt to local norms and customs throughout their service

 • Independence, self-initiative, flexibility, open-mindedness, and a strong commitment to serve